What Are The Best Treatment For Sciatic Nerve Pain & Sciatica Symptoms?

 Trigger Point Injections

 Trigger point injections are another method to help sciatica pain that is considered when less invasive methods have proven unsuccessful.
-Using this method, the medical practitioners at Aligned Medical Group inject targeted holistic and prescription medications to reduce muscle tightness that contributes to pressure on the sciatic nerve.
+Using this method, the medical practitioners inject targeted holistic and prescription medications to reduce muscle tightness that contributes to pressure on the sciatic nerve.

 What Medications Are Available for Sciatica?